darkfrostx-cmd/neuropharm-sim-lab/docs/roadmap.md

 - ⏳ **M2: Mesh and volume processing.** Conversion tooling exists for current assets; future work should automate batch processing for the wider Julich/HCP repositories.
 - ⏳ **M3: Frontend registry.** The API surfaces overlays, but cockpit indicators for QA status/confidence remain to be built.

+### Remaining gaps
+- **Batch processing.** Automate mesh and volume conversion across Julich/HCP drops, documenting resampling strategies that keep large assets browser-friendly and versioned.
+- **QA visibility.** Expose cockpit QA indicators, provenance freshness, and download readiness so curators catch geometry drift early.【F:docs/blueprint-alignment.md†L41-L80】
+- **Coverage expansion.** Broaden volumetric coverage to include deep nuclei, cerebellar regions, and pediatric/adolescent variants prioritized in the blueprint.
+- **Submission workflow.** Publish contributor checklists (file formats, voxel size, QC thresholds) so community submissions align with automation pipelines.

 ### Next steps
-- Expose QA verdicts and provenance freshness within the cockpit to alert curators when geometry drifts.【F:docs/blueprint-alignment.md†L41-L80】
-- Broaden volumetric coverage to include deep nuclei and cerebellar regions prioritized in the blueprint.
-- Document resampling strategies to keep large meshes browser-friendly and coordinate with infrastructure on storage quotas.
+- Sequence mesh/volume automation alongside cockpit QA indicators so curators see asset freshness as soon as new batches land.
+- Capture the agreed resampling defaults—and the roadmap for deeper nuclei/cerebellar coverage—in the atlas contributor guide to unblock community submissions.
+- Stand up nightly smoke tests that render resampled assets in headless browsers to catch tiling and texture issues.
+- Coordinate with the frontend team on progressive loading strategies for oversized meshes, with fallback sprites documented for legacy browsers.

+### Delivery enablers
+- Align with infrastructure on object-storage lifecycle policies for large geometry assets and cost alerts.
+- Define QA data contracts so telemetry includes per-atlas checksum, bounding box, and coordinate frame metadata.
+- Socialise a joint backlog with the cockpit design team covering indicator placement, accessibility, and localisation requirements.

 ## Workstream 3 – High-Fidelity Simulation Defaults
 ### Objectives